Work placement program

 >> THOMAS: This is the first internship

-I've ever completed.
+I have ever completed.

-Basically, i've seen a few come up,
+Basically, I have seen a few come up,

 been sent emails through Deakin and other areas,

 but due to my finances and a few other reasons

 I haven't been able to do it.